 The doctoral qualifying examination will typically be completed by October 31st of the 4th year of graduate training.
 Ordinarily, the questions will come from a variety of areas agreed on by the students and faculty members.
 To ensure breadth, a minimum of four faculty (at least two of whom are from the division) must be involved in the preparation and grading of the examination.
 The Division Coordinator in consultation with the student will appoint the faculty members.
 The examination will be written.
 In the first part, the student will answer short essay questions.
 This part will last six hours and there will be no preview of questions nor may the student consult any materials to answer these questions.
 The answer is limited to 750 words per question.
 The second part of the examination will be more integrative and will consist of not more than two essay questions for which the student's entire answer will not exceed 10 single-spaced typewritten pages.
 These questions will be given to the student one-week after successful completion of the first part of the examination.
 The student will have one week to complete the second part of the examination.
 The answer to each of the questions will be scored by at least two faculty members.
-To remain in good standing in the program, students must pass their Qualifying Exams before the end of the summer of their third year (i.e., before the start of their fourth year in the program).
+To remain in good standing in the program, students must pass their Qualifying Exams before October 31st of their 4th year in the program.